Intellectual Property Rights Management

 Trademark: Wistron currently owns about 880 registered multinational trademarks.
 750 trademarks were renewed, and 130 have been abandoned.

-To enhance Wistron's brand image and brand trust, the focus and goals of the management policies of 2024 are as follows:
+To enhance Wistron's brand image and brand trust, the focus and goals of our management policies in 2024 are as follows:

 Intellectual Policy: